Why You Should Choose iOS When Building Your First Mobile App

 6. Number of successful examples.

-Hopefully, this will be helpful for those who were in doubt.
-These days, it’s getting more and more common to launch new apps on iOS first – following the example of successful applications like Instagram or Angry Birds.
-By doing this, you can ease yourself into starting up, save some time in the development process and create more opportunities for monetization.
+Hopefully, this will be helpful for those who are in doubt.
+These days, it’s becoming more and more common to launch new apps on iOS first, following the example of successful applications like Instagram or Angry Birds.
+By doing this, you can ease yourself into starting up, save some time in the development process, and create more opportunities for monetization.

 And who says that after a successful start on one platform, when you’ve gained enough experience, you can’t start developing for Android?